 If We Could Somehow...
 Harness the Lightning

-Sometimes I have really hard time listening to what developers suggest me, because it often leads into compromising my goals – and in this regard Juha and I are exactly the same.
+Sometimes I have a really hard time listening to what developers suggest me because it often leads to compromising my goals – and in this regard, Juha and I are exactly the same.
 We’re stubborn as hell!
 But this long and demanding project has taught us both one thing, for sure.
 We’ve grown to respect Java’s profound expertise, and understood that another perspective doesn’t always mean a compromise.

 Celebration of Music

 As excited and impatient as we all were to sink our teeth into the new state-of-the-art configurator gadget, technology alone serves no purpose.
 Our real challenge was to succeed in answering the question ‘why’?
 What is it that drives Juha and his team to work so hard, to give all they have to give, year after year, to the world of hand made guitars?